Skip to Content

 2 candles

-Making candles at home will require a couple of items that you likely already have around your house:
+Making scented candles at home will require a couple of items that you likely already have around your house:

 • Stirring spatula